 Excess calcium deposits in the soft tissues around the eye often make the eye look tired.
-You can try removing calcium from the diet, suggests Meltdown.com.
+You can try removing calcium from the diet, suggests Meltdown.com, which you can track on a calorie calculator.
 This includes dairy products, fruit juices fortified with calcium, and foods rich in vitamins A and D, which can cause cells to retain calcium.
 Once your body detoxifies and the appropriate level of calcium is restored, the deposits should disappear and the tired appearance should improve.

 Calcium deposits on the skin tend to stick around until the skin becomes soft, according to an article on the website Hair-N-Skin-Care.com The website recommends washing your face with warm water, patting dry, and then gently massaging olive oil into the area where the calcium deposits are located.